No Creativity - No Innovation

-31 million views already!
-So you must have seen by now the famous TED talk by education guru Sir Ken Robinson.
+So you must have seen by now the famous TED talk by education guru Sir Ken Robinsons.
 If not, watch it.

-In this talk he has a shocking example how creativity is killed in schools.
+In this talk, he has a shocking example of how school kills creativity.
 The story is about a little girl who was in a drawing lesson.
 The girl hardly ever paid attention, but now she did.
 The teacher was fascinated and went over to her and said:

 *Download this mind map from the following location: iMindQ - Creativity.

-From research it is clear that are ways to stimulate creativity.
-This may be for example achieved by visualizing ideas using sketching methods or mind mapping.
+From research, it is clear that there are ways to stimulate creativity.
+This may be, for example, achieved by visualizing ideas using sketching methods or mind mapping.
 It covers several steps of the 8 successful innovators' practices (Peter Demming, the innovator's way).
-Let's be honest.
-When it comes down to innovation, you will need everything that helps.
+Let's be honest: when it comes down to innovation, you will need everything that helps.

-According to Business Week (august 2005) the overall success rate with innovation initiatives is a meagre 4 percent.
-So, try a mind map session next time you're aiming to innovate your products.
+According to Business Week (August 2005), the overall success rate with innovation initiatives is a meager 4 percent.
+So, try a mind map session next time you are aiming to innovate your products.